jq-rs/larson_bug/README.md

 # larson test for sized deallocation

-Simple test modifications for sized deallocations.
+Simple test modifications for sized deallocations as they have a fast path on some allocators.

-Sized deallocations have fast path on some allocators.
-This may make significant number of application calls to have a size information as part of a deallocation call.
-Therefore, it may be worth for any allocator to tune sized deallocation to be as fast as possible, in addition to libc-malloc/free paths.

 Original test [here](https://github.com/daanx/mimalloc-bench/tree/master/bench/larson)